KangLin/RabbitCommon/README_zh_CN.md

             if(DEFINED RabbitCommon_DIR AND EXISTS ${RabbitCommon_DIR}/Src)
                 add_subdirectory(${RabbitCommon_DIR}/Src ${CMAKE_BINARY_DIR}/RabbitCommon)
             else()
-                message("1.
+                message("RabbitCommon_DIR is not found.
+Please use one of the following ways to set it:") message("1.
 Set RabbitCommon_DIR to the install prefix of RabbitCommon.") message("2.
 Set RabbitCommon_DIR to source code root of RabbitCommon.") message("2.1 Please download the source code of RabbitCommon from https://github.com/KangLin/RabbitCommon")